arktypeio/arktype/pkgs/model/README.md

 ## What's a model? 🤷

 A model is a way to create universal types for your JS/TS values.
-From one definition, you get all the benefits of [TypeScript](https://github.com/microsoft/TypeScript) in your editor and build and a validator like [Yup](https://github.com/jquense/yup) or [JOI](https://github.com/sideway/joi) at runtime.
+From one definition, you get all the benefits of <a href="https://github.com/microsoft/TypeScript" target="_blank">TypeScript</a> in your editor and build and a validator like <a href="https://github.com/jquense/yup" target="_blank">Yup</a> or <a href="https://github.com/sideway/joi" target="_blank">JOI</a> at runtime.

 ## Installation 📦